andrewstarritt/quaternion/README.md

 power: \*\*

 There is no mod (%) or integer division (//) operation available.
-Therefore the pow() function can only take two arguments - see below.
+Therefore only the two argument version of the pow() function is available - see below.

 The Quaternion type is associative under both addition and multiplication, i.e.: